Browse the Itinerary for this Ride

 Dinner will either be at the ranch or at a local restaurant.

 After lunch you will climb with the horses (almost 850 meters / 2,790 ft) to the alti-plano of the Andes.
 This climb takes about two hours, and will be at an easy pace because the change of altitude does not only affect the horses.
 At 3,550 meter (11,400 ft) you will be impressed by the stunning scenery and the snow-capped mountains of Chicon, Veronica and Salcantay.
 Continue your ride to Maras, a typical Andean village with a beautiful 400-yr-old colonial church for a picnic lunch.
 The church at Maras was built just after the Conquest and is one of the ten oldest churches in South America.
 From Maras follow primitive trails across the altiplano to visit the ruins of Cheqoq.
 Here the Incas constructed fascinating cold-storage depots to conserve the agricultural products of the region.
 Cooling of the products was achieved by using a system of underground air-circulation.

 From Cheqoq continue riding to the beautiful churchyard of Tiobamba where you arrive around 4.30 PM.
 The horses will stay here with the grooms and the back-up van will return you to your accommodations in the Sacred Valley.
 Dinner at one of Urubamba’s famous local restaurants or at the ranch.
 Riding time: 3-4 hours.
 Altitude: 2,800 – 3,550 m/ 9,1900-11,650 ft.

 Enjoy breakfast at your hotel and be ready at 9.30 AM for the transfer back to Tiobamba where the horses spent the night.
 Follow primitive trails across the Altiplano.
 The scenery is spectacular with snowcapped mountains, wildflowers and beautiful mountain lakes.

 You will meet smiling Quechua children with their herds of sheep or cattle and see Campesinos ploughing their fields in the traditional way – oxen hitched to a wooden plow.
 Maybe you will even share a Chicha (their traditional maize drink) with them.
-Follow the trail to Chinchero where Quechua porters and llamas are awaiting you with the picnic lunch.
+Follow the trail to Chinchero where a picnic lunch is awaiting you.